ARM-software/CMSIS-CV/README.md

 **It is a work in progress and has just started.
 API is not yet stable and will evolve for a few versions.**

-**The current kernels need some tuning for accuracy.**

 # Testing

 Two kind of tests are provided:

 * web : You can test the scalar versions of the kernels in the browser and compare with OpenCV.
-* board: Test framework to run on a MPS3 board
+* board: Test framework to run on a FVP or MPS3 board

 For the web version, clone the repository and just open `Testing/browser/web/index.html` with your browser.